Cobre is the backbone of Strategic Mineral PLC’s (LON:SML) multi-project strategy.

 A recent report by mining giant Rio Tinto cited tin as one of the most critical metals for new technologies and Strategic is positive about Redmoor’s prospects.

-The site is also located 40km from the Hemerdon tin/tungsten mine and processing plant owned and operated by Wolf Minerals.
+The site is also located 40km from the Hemerdon tin/tungsten mine and processing plant owned and operated by Wolf Minerals, which went into administration October.

 In the southern hemisphere, the company is pushing its battery metals agenda hard with exploration at its Hanns Camp project in Western Australia.